elliotec/elliotec.com/source/posts/2014-05-30-using-variables-in-yaml-front-matter.html.markdown

 ---
 ```

 This makes it super easy to have various HTML layouts that you can assign to any page on your site.
-It also gives us the date and title options which are useful for the index, file structure, and other obvious reasons.
+It also gives us the date and title options which are useful for the index, file structure, and other obvious benefits.

 ##Setting Custom Variables